 And it worked!
 If you haven’t read about my flocking process, you can check out the full tutorial of my DIY flocked tree here.
-But suffice it to say, tree looked amazing.
+But suffice it to say, the tree looked amazing.
 The flocking made the whole tree look fuller, more realistic, and more beautiful.

 Over the last few weeks, I’ve gotten tons of questions about my tree and how it is holding up.
-So today I am going to share the good, the bad, and the ugly of flocking your Christmas tree.
+So today I am going to share the good, the bad, and the ugly of flocking your own Christmas tree.

 This post contains some affiliate links – when you buy stuff you like, you also support future projects on Lovely Etc. at no additional cost.
 See my full disclosure here.